‘Snake Burglar' victims outraged at lack of jail time

-Despite pleading guilty to more than fifty felonies, a serial burglar was set to walk out of jail Thursday, thanks in part to a California law.
+Despite pleading guilty to more than 50 felonies, a serial burglar was set to walk out of jail Thursday, thanks in part to a California law.

 Jackson, 32, is known as the “Snake Burglar” because of the way he slithered across floors to avoid alarms at dozens of Riverside County businesses.
 One of the businesses he targeted was D’Elia’s Grinders, where he stole cash and caused damage costing the owner roughly $3,000.